vendia/examples/features/share/smart-contracts/README.md

 ## Overview
 Vendia Share enables companies to rapidly build applications that securely share data across departments, companies, and clouds.
 If _sharing data_ is Step 1, then _acting on_ shared data is almost always Step 2.
 There are many ways to act on the data shared using Vendia Share: auto-generated [GraphQL APIs](https://www.vendia.net/docs/share/graphql), event-driven [inbound and outbound integrations](https://www.vendia.net/docs/share/integrations), and, more recently the introduction of [smart contracts](https://www.vendia.net/docs/share/smart-contracts).

 Smart contracts allow users to take action on data in a predefined way, one that is versioned and ledgered for the improved transparency of all Uni participants.
-This allows predefined and versioned functions to be created by a single participant for the benefit of all participants.
+This requires predefined and versioned functions to be created by a single participant for the benefit of one or more participants.
 Further, the ledgered nature of smart contracts provides an added level of transparency and auditability that the "off-chain" approaches to data processing do not.

 Smart contracts can be used for a variety of purposes.
 In this example, we'll explore a set of smart contracts that are used for: